Strategery Wall Rock Climbing

 You may comment on this proposal by replying to P. Nyland, Wildlife Biologist at 970-404-3156, philip.nyland@usda.gov or J. Schuller, Deputy District Ranger at 970-404-3163, Jennifer.schuller@usda.gov.
 Please provide comments by 5/24/21.

-More information regarding the proposal, its rationale, & how to provide your comments is available by contacting the FS.
+More info regarding the proposal, rationale, & how to provide your comments - contact the FS.

 fs.usda.gov/project/?projec…